tajammalw/aisd-wde-07-building-with-bootstrap/README.md

 ![Screenshot of the project](assets/images/example.png)

 ## Description
-This assignment will guide you in creating a responsive landing page for a local store using Bootstrap.
+This assignment will guide you in creating a responsive landing page for a code-themed ice cream shop using Bootstrap.
 You'll learn how to set up your HTML and CSS files, include the necessary Bootstrap components, and build a simple yet professional-looking page step-by-step.

 ## Prerequisites